ArcAid: Analysis of Archaeological Artifacts using Drawings: Ablation study

 {\bf Semi-supervised vs. fully supervised.} This experiment studies the impact of using unlabeled data.
-To do it, we trained two models, one only with the available labeled data (fully supervised) and the other also with the unlabeled data.
-Specifically, in the full-set case we used $1,020$ labeled pairs, and in the semi-supervised training we used the additional available $5,616$ unlabeled pairs.
+We trained two models, one only with the available labeled data (fully supervised) and the other also with the unlabeled data.
+In the first case we used $1,020$ labeled pairs, and in the second we used the additional $5,616$ unlabeled pairs.

 Table~\ref{table: Semi-supervised vs. Supervised} shows that for all sizes of training sets, the results achieved by the semi-supervised training outperforms those of the supervised training.
 Thus, additional input, even if unlabeled, should be used.
 Furthermore, the fewer the labeled data is, the more beneficial semi-supervision is.
 This is so since when having fewer labeled pairs, but the same number of unlabeled pairs, their influence grows.